Rosalie Abella: Honours and personal life

 Abella has received at least 38 honorary degrees.
+On June 7, 2023, she was awarded an Honorary Doctor of Laws from the University of Saskatchewan.
 She became a fellow of the Royal Society of Canada in 1997.
 She was awarded the Canadian version of the Queen Elizabeth II Golden Jubilee Medal in 2002.
 She was elected a foreign honorary member of the American Academy of Arts and Sciences in 2007.
 In 2012 she was awarded the Canadian version of the Queen Elizabeth II Diamond Jubilee Medal.
 In May 2016, she was awarded an honorary degree from Yale University, becoming the first Canadian woman to earn such an honour.
 In addition, she has been a judge of the Giller Prize.
 In January 2017, Northwestern Pritzker School of Law's Center for International Human Rights named her the Global Jurist of the Year for 2016 in recognition of her commitment to human rights and international criminal justice.
 In April 2018, Abella was elected a member of the American Philosophical Society.

 Abella is the widow of historian Irving Abella, and has two sons.

-Director Barry Avrich is currently in post-production on a feature documentary on Abella's life.
+Without Precedent: The Supreme Life of Rosalie Abella, a documentary film about Abella by director Barry Avrich, premiered on May 1, 2023 at the Hot Docs Canadian International Documentary Festival.